-DDT 106 AutoDesk Revit, Mechanical Electrical Plumbing MEP Fundamentals (No Pre-Requisites) 6.0 Credit Hours piping/plumbing components that make AutoDesk Revit a powerful and flexible MEP engineering modeling tool.
+DDT 106AutoDesk Revit, Mechanical Electrical Plumbing MEP Fundamentals (No Pre-Requisites) 6.0 Credit HoursThis module is designed to teach students to concepts and principles of creating 3D parametric models of MEP systems from engineering design through construction documentation.
+Throughout these modules students will learn how to take full advantage of BIM.
+These modules intend to introduce students to the software's user interface and the basic HVAC, electrical, and piping/plumbing components that make AutoDesk Revit a powerful and flexible MEP engineering modeling tool.
 The objective is to familiarize students with the tools necessary to create, document, and print parametric models.
 Examples and practices are focused on industry needs.